yitznewton/freerms/test/README.md

     $ pear channel-discover pear.php-tools.net
     $ pear install pat/vfsStream-beta

-The test harness is run by doing
+The test harness is run via the following script, with any of the three arguments shown:

-    $ ./test/run_tests.sh
+    $ ./test/run_tests.sh --unit --functional --selenium

 You can also call tests individually, e.g.

-    $ phpunit test/phpunit/unit/widget/sfWidgetFormDoctrineEnumTest.php
+    $ phpunit --colors test/phpunit/unit/widget/sfWidgetFormDoctrineEnumTest.php

-The test harness omits the Selenium tests by default.
-To run them, you must specify your browser(s) and other settings in `test/phpunit/selenium/FreermsSeleniumTestCase.php`.
-Then do
+To run the Selenium tests, you must specify your browser(s) and other settings in `test/phpunit/selenium/FreermsSeleniumTestCase.php`.
+Then you can do

-    $ ./test/run_tests.sh --with-selenium
+    $ ./test/run_tests.sh --selenium